 This week’s strategy focuses on retention, which is important during the summer.

 High temperatures make cold treats like ice cream, ice pops and popsicles melt.
 Enrollment is no different.
-Most school administrators hold their breath, hoping that those families that said they’d be coming back for the next school year show up on the first day of school.
+Most school administrators hold their breath, hoping those families who said they’d be coming back for the next school year show up on the first day of school.

 How do you make sure that happens?
 You have to keep in contact with parents during the summer.
 Just as you must maintain the relationship with your donors via your development efforts, you need to maintain the relationship with your current customers.
 And make no mistake…parents who are paying for their children’s education expect excellence for the 4 or 5 figure tuition amounts they’re paying.
-That’s not just for academic excellence, but fpr excellence in every part of their experience.
+That’s not just for academic excellence, but for excellence in every part of their experience of your school.

 I know – you’re going to tell me they’ve paid a registration fee of $50 for their family to secure their seat.
 Do you know what $50 is?
-Dinner for 4 at a local restaurant.
+Dinner for 3 at a local restaurant plus tax and tip.
 Parents will pay that fee and their children still won’t show up on the first day of school.
 How do I know this?
 I’ve seen it.
 You’ve seen it.
 I even see parents that are enrolled in a tuition payment plan after paying the registration fee leave, and that’s even after the fee for their payment plan has been paid, as well as their application fee for financial aid.
 We’re now over $100, and they still leave.

 Several years ago, it was announced that a particular Catholic school would be the new single elementary school to serve the neighborhoods of the City of Pittsburgh on its South Side and into the city’s South Hills.
-Encompassing Brookline, Beechview, Mount Washington, Overbrook, Warrington, Allentown, the South Side flats and slopes, Mount Oliver, and extending into Carrick, I’ve lost count trying to recall the number of parochial schools which used to serve these communities that merged into regional schools, and were then further merged until only one school now remains.
+Encompassing 9 communities, I’ve lost count trying to recall the number of parochial schools which used to serve these communities that merged into regional schools, and were then further merged until only one school remained.
+Sadly, after the 18-19 school year, that school also closed its doors, so parents must transport their children into the suburbs for a Catholic school education.
 Each of these parish-based Catholic schools had significant enrollments too!
 This isn’t the result of shifting demographics and difficult economic times that have recently occurred.
 It’s a result of actions, or, in some instances, the absence of actions, which began happening 50 years ago.

 In the past 50 years, families went from having 4, 5 or 6 children or more in the early part of this century to having 3 or 4 children in the 1960’s, to having 1 or 2 children today.
 In August of 2012, The Huffington Post reported that the United States birth rate was not sufficient enough to keep the population stable (http://www.huffingtonpost.com/2012/08/15/us-birth-rate_n_1779960.html).
 What does that mean?
 Fewer children being born means fewer adults.
 Those fewer adults will then have even fewer children, and now, we’re on the third “generation” of even fewer adults whose digitally-native children are entering elementary school.